Dealing with Hearing Loss

 • Be fitted with hearing aids.

+At Dilworth Hearing we focus on finding the right treatment for your unique hearing problems.
 Take the first step to hearing better and book in for a FREE hearing screening (available to people aged 18 years and older), or a Full Diagnostic Hearing Assessment.

 Is your loved one experiencing hearing loss?